 Make a budget

 Based on a few months of actual numbers, create a monthly budget for each expense category.
-Again, you can use a simple Excel spreadsheet or an accounting application (including Sorted), whatever works for you.
+Again, you can use a simple Excel spreadsheet or an accounting application, whatever works for you.

-Compare your budget with your actual spend (and adjust as needed)
+Compare your budget with your actual spending (and adjust as needed)

 Once you have set your budget, at each month-end from that point forward, check how your actual expenses compare to your budget: